benjaminion/upgrading-ethereum-book/src/book.md

 We've seen that, although the RANDAO is biasable, it is not so biasable as to break the protocol: for our purposes the randomness is "good enough".

-Nonetheless, it is interesting to explore how it might be improved, especially as, with The Merge, the RANDAO contents will be available to Ethereum's smart contract layer.
-Randomness biasability in a large lottery contract, for example, could be more of a problem than biasability in the consensus layer.
+Nonetheless, it is interesting to explore how it might be improved, especially as, with The Merge, the RANDAO value is now available to Ethereum's smart contract layer.
+Randomness biasability in a large lottery contract, for example, could be more of a problem than biasability in the consensus protocol.

 The long-term fix for biasability is to use a verifiable delay function (VDF).
 A VDF is guaranteed to be slow to compute its output, but that output can be verified quickly.
 In practice the VDF is a calculation run on a specialised hardware device that is assumed to have a performance within a small factor of the theoretical maximum performance.
 So, a VDF might output a result in, say, 20 seconds with the assumption that the best that any other device could do is to obtain the result in, say, 5 seconds.